Food Allergy Research Funding

 The increasing impact of food allergies is being felt in schools, playgrounds, restaurants, workplaces and emergency care facilities and constitutes a growing public health issue with substantial financial, educational and medical implications.

 The federal government’s commitment to identifying food allergy causes and treatments has not kept pace with the increasing incidence of food allergies – particularly in the youngest Americans – and the impact of this life-threatening disease on patients, the healthcare system, and society.
 In 2017, the National Institutes of Health (NIH) spent $78 million on food allergy research, which is double the amount allocated in 2015.
 But it’s still not enough.

-Moreover, the 2018 NIH budget proposes a 24 percent cut in funding for food allergy research, which would move us backward instead of forward.
+FARE thanks the Congress for increasing funding for the NIH in 2018, rather than implementing the proposed 24 percent cut.
 FARE, along with the millions of patients and families affected by food allergies, strongly urges Congress to protect and increase current levels of funding to find the causes of food allergy and develop effective means of prevention and treatment.